General MIDI: Percussion

+The standard does not specify program change numbers for different drum sets.

 Controller events

 In MIDI, adjustable parameters for each of the 16 possible MIDI channels may be set with the Control Change (CC) message, which has a Control Number parameter and a Control Value parameter (expressed in a range from 0 to 127).
 GM also specifies which operations should be performed by multiple Control Numbers.

 RPN

 GM defines several Registered Parameters, which act like Controllers but are addressed in a different way.
 In MIDI, every Registered Parameter is assigned a Registered Parameter Number or RPN.
 Registered Parameters are usually called RPNs for short.

 Setting Registered Parameters requires sending (numbers are decimal):